Persecutions of the Catholic Church and Pius XII: Czechoslovakia

 "They can take away your freedom, but they cannot tear the Catholic faith from your hearts.
 They can turn you into martyrs, but they can never turn you into traitors."
-In 1945, the Czechoslovakian government expelled its Hungarian and German populations from Czechoslovakian territories, thus greatly reducing the percentage of Catholics in the country.
+In 1945, the Czechoslovak government expelled its Hungarian and German populations from Czechoslovak territories, thus greatly reducing the percentage of Catholics in the country.
 After its Communist coup in 1948, Czechoslovakia expelled the Papal Nuncio and closed Catholic seminaries for the formation of priests.
 Prague outlawed all religious institutes and Catholic associations and gradually suppressed the Catholic press.
-Attempts were made to divide the clergy into opposing camps by creating a government-controlled association of priests headed by Bishop Joseph Plojhar.
+Attempts were made to divide the clergy into opposing camps by creating a government-controlled association of priests headed by Bishop Josef Plojhar.
 Archbishop Josef Beran and others refused to participate and were subjected to public show trials and long incarcerations.
 In 1949, the governmental "Church Office" took complete control of the Catholic Church.

 Hungary

 After the occupation of Hungary by the Red Army in 1945, socialist policies gained ground only gradually in the country.
 But in the following five years, the Church lost 3.300 schools, numerous hospitals, and newspapers, while 11.500 religious were asked to leave their convents, monasteries, and institutes.
 The nuncio was expelled already in 1945.
 The Church attempted to come to agreement with the government in 1950, when the continuation of about ten Catholic schools was permitted.
-The overwhelming experience of Hungarian Catholicism was the public show trials and degradations of Archbishop Jozsef Grosz and Cardinal Jozsef Mindszenty, which led to a complete exclusion of the Church from all public life and Hungarian society.
+The overwhelming experience of Hungarian Catholicism was the public show trials and degradations of Archbishop József Grősz and Cardinal József Mindszenty, which led to a complete exclusion of the Church from all public life and Hungarian society.

-Jozsef Mindszenty
+József Mindszenty

-Jozsef Mindszenty had been jailed by the Germans, freed by the Soviet army, and was ordained Bishop in 1944.
+József Mindszenty had been jailed by the Germans, freed by the Soviet army, and was ordained Bishop in 1944.
 After the communist party coup in Hungary, a reign of terror backed by the Soviet army was instituted Pope Pius XII named Mindzenty Primate of Hungary and admitted him to the College of Cardinals in 1946.
 "After a propaganda campaign, he was arrested on charges of collaboration with the Nazis, spying, treason, and currency fraud.
 None of the accusations were true.
 He was tortured mentally and physically and beaten daily with rubber truncheons until he signed a confession.
 His show trial was condemned by the United Nations.
 "The trumped up proceedings, fully reported in the West, gripped and horrified Catholics the world over."
 The Cardinal remained in prison until 1956 when he was freed, during the Hungarian Revolution.
 After the failure of the revolution, he lived in the American embassy for the following 15 years.